-Marriage–or divorce–may affect your filing status, the deductions you can claim, and your ability to claim related benefits.
-Find out what a change in marital status might mean for you.
+Marriage–or divorce–can have a big impact on your taxes.
+Your marital status may change your filing status, the income you report, and the deductions you can claim.
+Find out what a new marital status might mean for you.

 Did you get married?

 If you got married this year, congratulations!
 In terms of taxes, marriage could mean big changes.

 With your marriage, your filing status changes.
 As mentioned earlier, you now have the option of either filing jointly with your spouse or filing separately.
 Each of these filing statuses comes with its own advantages.

 Filing a joint return combines both your incomes, deductions, and credits into a single tax return.
 The threshold for many taxes and deductions is higher on a joint return, meaning you two can earn more together before you must pay more.